 - The bulls-eyed cave was called “Lair of the Father.”
 The Elder of Mysidia had just insisted to us that Cecil was being called to the moon, and the last time Cecil was “called,” it was by a mysterious voice that called him “son,” and remember that the game triple underlined the fact that he had been called “son.”
 If we were on the moon to figure out who was calling to Cecil (the characters certainly seem to have forgotten about Golbez), shouldn’t we be going to “the Father”?

 Now you might be wondering why I’m going point-for-point with our state of mind, but I have to stress that we’re about to do some very time consuming things, and I want you to see just how we pointed ourselves in the wrong direction.
-Now convinced we were in a bonus dungeon, after being convinced that we were under-levelled, we did not leave but instead took pride at having gotten so far and pressed on.
+Now convinced we were in a bonus dungeon, after being convinced that we were under-levelled for normal dungeons, we did not leave but instead took pride at having gotten so far and pressed on.
 And the bigger they are…

 Soon, we ran into an apparently pre-set Behemoth, and things got… less funny.
 Long story short, we discovered the Behemoth reacts to attacks with counterattacks and magic with magic counterattacks, and its physical reaction was much less dangerous than the magical.
-Seeing he was predictable (even if we didn’t initially know why), we reasoned that we could beat it so long as we kept using Phoenix Downs.
+Seeing he was predictable (even if we initially didn’t know why), we reasoned that we could beat it so long as we kept using Phoenix Downs.
 We actually managed to win the fight with a full party (full XP!), though it cost us something like 30 Phoenix Downs.
 Ah heh.
 Heh… We pressed even further on, though we didn’t get anything good out of this curiosity: a fight with a Warlock and a fire-dinosaur-skeleton monster nearly destroyed us.
 We used Edge’s Smoke ninjutsu to escape, and teleported out.
+Lucky we didn’t get into a fight with another Behemoth: I can’t be certain about these guys, but many pre-set encounters in Final Fantasy have “Can’t run” flags attached to them!

 So now you’ve seen our humiliation, in detail.
 So naturally we headed straight to the crystal palace, right?
 Wrong.
 See, while we now realized that the Lair of the Father was a bonus dungeon, our only experience of being on the moon was of being beaten around.
 Think about it.
-Rather than convince us we were going the wrong way, the bonus dungeon only served to underline that we were apparently under-levelled.
-A few chance encounters on the surface did not change that impression.
-Without even considering the crystal palace, we returned to the main world to fix our problem, even though it would cost us hours, directly against the aim of the Marathon!
+Rather than convince us we were going the wrong way, the bonus dungeon only served to underline that we were, you guessed it, under-levelled.
+A few ugly random encounters on the surface did not change that impression (the enemies on the moon are really too strong for this point in the game, maybe because you have to come back here later, but they didn’t want to create another set of enemies?).
+Without even considering the crystal palace, we returned to the main world to fix our problem, even though it would cost us hours, directly against the aim of the Marathon at the time!
 Following the advice of a walkthrough, we returned to the underworld for its bonus dungeons.

 And maybe it was for the best.
 Maybe, despite the ease with which we took the enemies in Babil, we were underlevelled?
-The unorthodox Trap Doors of Sealed Cave make it impossible to tell: the fact that we wanted to bug-out against them had more to do with us simply fighting them wrong, costing us a fortune in MP that needed to be restored.
+The unorthodox Trap Doors of Sealed Cave make it impossible to tell: the fact that we wanted to bug-out against them had more to do with us simply fighting them wrong than as a factor of level, costing us a fortune in MP that needed to be restored.
 But it still set my teeth on edge.
-Quickly beating (or better yet, outright trouncing) games we’ve never played before or haven’t played in years is part of the fun of these marathons.
+Quickly beating (or better yet, outright trouncing) games we’ve never played before or haven’t played in years is part of the fun of these Marathons.
 Now we were turning on that, and if we were going to have to go back and clear bonus dungeons, we were going to have to break some heavy skulls just to feel better about it.

 Luckily, we had found a Rat Tail in the Feymarch before it booted us out.
 With it, we returned to the cave with the guy looking for “rare tails,” who gave us some Adamantite in exchange for the Rat Tail.
 We took that to the Dwarf Smith, who reforged Cecil’s original Paladin sword into Excalibur.
 Armed with that, we sped through the Feymarch and met all of Rydia’s old study-mates.
 We also came to speak to the Queen, Asura, who challenged us to a battle.
 Kyle was up against Asura and she was a royal pain.
 We were torn between strategies: one from a walkthrough suggesting we cast Reflect on Asura so that her attempts to heal herself would heal us, or one of our own suggesting that Rydia just use Titan over and over.
 A combination won the day, but it was a rough fight.
 I don’t envy Kyle for having to mastermind it.

-Asura joined us as a Summon that randomly casts one of three powerful White spells on the entire party – not reliable, but good if you’re doing poorly all around, as happened more than we would like to admit.
+Asura joined us as a Summon that randomly casts one of three powerful White spells on the entire party: Curaga, Raise, or Protect.
+Not reliable, but good if you’re doing poorly all around, as happened more than we would like to admit.
+She’s the only way in the game to group-cast Raise, so she comes to mind when everything’s been shot to shit, even though you are facing 1/3 odds (supposedly, I think I’ve read somewhere that the Raise face is more common if someone is dead?).
 We then fought her husband, who despite looking human in the world map, turned out to be Leviathan.
 We unleashed Lightning attacks against him, which sped things up but probably weren’t necessary, as he was nowhere near as dangerous as his wife.
 Armed with those summons, we left the Feymarch.

 Following a walkthrough’s advice (we just did not care at this point) we went to Yang’s wife, got a frying pan she told us to hit him with, went back through the dungeon and did so.
 Our reward was not the corpse of the man you should have got by striking someone with a metal pan, but the Sylph summon: a summon that both heals you and harms the enemy, making itself far more useful in general than Asura’s 1/3 chance of doing any healing at all.
 We then returned the pan for a kitchen knife, which is apparently the best one-use Throwing weapon in the game.
 We planned to keep it for the final boss, with only an educated hope of Edge still being with us at the time.